 Q: How often are bills sent out?

-A: Customers are billed on a quarterly basis.
+A: Customers are billed on a monthly basis.

 Q: What are the water rates?